Embracing Pelvic Health for a Fulfilling Sexual Life During Menopause

 Diet and Nutrition

 A well-balanced diet rich in fiber, hydration, and essential nutrients supports bodily functions, including pelvic health.
-Foods like leafy greens, lean proteins, and whole grains can help maintain a healthy weight and support hormone levels.
+Foods like leafy greens, lean proteins, and whole grains help maintain a healthy weight and support hormone levels.

 Regular Exercise